 Once a student decides who they want to room with, they will need to go through the roommate request process to confirm they will be rooming with one another.

-There are several key steps to the roommate confirmation process.
 In order to secure a preferred roommate, both students must complete the following action items:

 1. One student MUST request the other through the Online Housing Portal.